rajnishmsrit/react-minimal-boilerplate-ts/README.md

-# React minimal boilerplate
+# React minimal boilerplate with typescript
-A React minimal app integrated with Babel, Webpack and hot reloading.
+A React minimal app integrated with Babel, Webpack,typescript and hot reloading.